acupoftee/Overwatch-League-API-Documentation/README.md

 |`blogs`|Array of [Blog](objects/Blog.md) Objects|A lists of blog posts on a specified page.|

 <hr>
 Thank you for reading!
-If you have anymore questions, <a href="https://discord.gg/PBwan6u">click here</a> to join our Discord server!<br><br>
+If you have anymore questions or want to share your work, <a href="https://discord.gg/PBwan6u">click here</a> to join the server if you haven't already!

-Before creating an issue, please ensure that it hasn't already been reported/suggested, and double-check the documentation.
-See the <a href=".github/Contributing.md">contribution guide</a> if you'd like to submit a PR.